ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Mastering React Hooks: A Step-by-Step Guide for Beginners - <a href="https://medium.com/@jyothisree327/mastering-react-hooks-a-step-by-step-guide-for-beginners-46a5b62028f2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an Online Marketplace: A Journey in Full-Stack Development - <a href="https://medium.com/@bhatianeha/building-an-online-marketplace-a-journey-in-full-stack-development-5ff7fb8965d2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jyothisree`**
+✍️ **posted by `Neha Bhatia`**

-<blockquote>From useState to useMemo, learn React Hooks with practical insights and simple examples to optimize your applications</blockquote>
+<blockquote>In this blog, I want to share the process of creating my latest project, an Online Marketplace.
+It’s a web application where users can buy…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>